shopware5/devdocs/source/sysadmins-guide/elasticsearch-setup/index.md

 ## Elasticsearch in Backend

-Since Shopware 5.5 its possible to use Elasticsearch also in backend for search/listing operations in products / orders / customers.
-To setup this you have to adjust your `config.php` to
+Since Shopware 5.5 it is also possible to use Elasticsearch in the backend for listing and search operations for products, orders and customers.
+To use this you need to adjust your ``config.php` to

 ```php
 return [